Registered Massage Therapists – Registrants

 Renewals

-The renewal fees are staying the same: $750 for Practising or $375 for Non-practising.
-There are no fee increases this year.
+The annual renewal fees are: $890 for Practising or $375 for Non-practising.

 Confirm your renewal requirements